lokanta/lokanta.github.io/_posts/2020-09-11-fairy-castles.md

 The first went back into their house.
 It was brick.
 Drab grey brick, with bare walls and bars on the windows.

-As they locked the door behind them for the last time, they wondered, “Did I ever have a friend?”
+As they locked the door behind themself for the last time, they wondered, “Did I ever have a friend?”